“Life’s most persistent and urgent question is, ‘What are you doing for others?'” — Dr. Martin Luther King Jr.

 Although the Zoo is usually closed on Mondays in January, weather permitting, it will be our privilege to open our gates on this day to those with a generous heart.
 You’ll not only enjoy a special visit to the Zoo but also a special feeling of helping our community.
 Our hardier animals will be out to enjoy the day, including sea lions, tigers, walrus, brown bears and more.
 The Zoo’s indoor exhibits — Oceans, Dolphin Dome, Deserts Dome and Simon Skjodt International Orangutan Center — will be open as well.
 Plus guests can enjoy a free Dolphin Presentation.

 The Zoo utilizes this annual observance of the civil rights leader’s life to continue the on-going commitment and dedication to serving a diverse community.
-For the past 15 years, Zoo and White River State Park have taken this opportunity to give back to our community.
-Through your generous contributions in 2015, we collected more than 14,660 pounds of food for Gleaners Food Bank to help feed families throughout our community.
-Thank you for supporting our community!
+For nearly 20 years, Zoo and White River State Park have taken this opportunity to give back to our community.
+Through your generous contributions, we are able to support Gleaners Food Bank and help feed families throughout our community!